SmritiGoyal/rtat-optimization/README.md

 End-to-end production-style pipeline that predicts repair turn-around time (RTAT) for a Fortune 500 appliance manufacturer's US service network, then translates predictions into segment-level resource allocation recommendations across four operational levers.

+## The Problem

+Repair turn-around time prediction sits at the intersection of operations research and applied machine learning, and it's harder than it first appears for three reasons:

+- **Operational variability is structural, not noise.** Repair durations depend on engineer availability, parts logistics, channel routing rules, and customer responsiveness — five mostly-independent systems that each have their own failure modes.
+A naive average over the cohort hides 40-day swings between adjacent segments.
+The model needs to capture interactions across operational dimensions, not just main effects.
+- **Leakage hides in process timing, not just in target columns.** Some features are populated at intake (safe), some during repair (only safe if the model is being scored mid-repair), some at close (post-hoc, unsafe for any forward-looking prediction).
+The pipeline introduces an explicit timing classification — INTAKE / TRAINING / POST_INTAKE / MEDIUM / POST_CLOSE — to keep that discipline mechanical rather than mental.
+The five-test automated audit catches the subtle violations that human review misses.
+- **Predictions only matter if they translate to interventions.** A 4.60-day MAE is operationally meaningless without saying which 28 Market_Category × Channel segments to act on and which of four operational levers to pull.
+The downstream lever decomposition is the deliverable; the model is the input.

+This project addresses all three within a reproducible single-machine pipeline.

 The pipeline processes **2.19M repair records** across 4 source years, joins three operational tables (master records, parts ledger, callback records), engineers **41 leakage-audited features**, trains and compares **15 candidate models** (7 classifiers + 8 regressors), and produces a prioritized action plan for the worst-performing service segments.

 ## Headline results